robert-oleynik/AI4SE-Mutation-Testing/README.md

 >   3. We will match all functions against these filter and exclude all functions matching
 >      negative filters.

-Some other important flags for generating mutations:
+Some other important flags for generating mutants:

-- `-o/--out-dir` Change the directory to write the mutations to.
+- `-o/--out-dir` Change the directory to write the mutants to.
-- `--clean` Removes all old mutations.
+- `--clean` Removes all old mutants.
 - `-m/--model` Change the LLM model to use. **Note:** this may cause compatibility issues.

-#### Testing Mutations
+#### Testing Mutants

-To execute the test suite for each mutation we generate we can use the `mutator test` command.
+To execute the test suite for each mutant we generate we can use the `mutator test` command.
-It is important to note that each mutation has a timeout of `60s` this value can be changed by using the `--timeout` flag.
+It is important to note that each mutant has a timeout of `60s` this value can be changed by using the `--timeout` flag.
-Like `mutator generate` the `-o/--out-dir` can be used to change mutations work directory.
+Like `mutator generate` the `-o/--out-dir` can be used to change mutants work directory.

 #### Inspect Results

 The results of this test run can be viewed with `mutator inspect`.
-This will open a TUI application showing the mutation as a diff and some additional information including test output.
+This will open a TUI application showing the mutant as a diff and some additional information including test output.
-Like `mutator generate` and `mutator test` the `-o/--out-dir` can be used to change mutations work directory.
+Like `mutator generate` and `mutator test` the `-o/--out-dir` can be used to change mutants work directory.

 ### Fine-Tuning

 In some context, it is beneficial to use fine-tuning for improving LLM results.
 To do so, this tool provides some utilities from collecting datasets to training the model.

 #### Generating Datasets